-Problem – 10 months old demanding a feed every 20 minutes.
+Problem – 15 months old waking for a feed every hour.

 It was midnight, we had just arrived home after a long drive and Jemima was crying and still refusing to sleep.
-Finally I snapped and shouted at her: “Will you just shut up!”
+Finally I snapped and shouted at her: “Will you just be quiet!”
 As soon as the words were out I was mortified.
-But for the previous 10 months I’d been surviving on three broken hours sleep a night.
+But for the previous 15 months I’d been surviving on three broken hours sleep a night.

 Jemima shared our bed – it was the only way we got any sleep – and for the three months previously she’d been waking hourly, crying for 20 minutes and breast-feeding.
 This pattern followed a failed attempt at the controlled crying technique – where you leave a baby crying for longer periods each night until they finally learn to get themselves to sleep.